 2: Clean and Sanitize Teacher Resources Before Storing for Summer

 Once you have everything sorted, it’s time to clean up the germs!
-When you are going to store teacher resources over the summer, you’ll want to make sure you are not storing those last minute flus, colds, and miscellaneous stomach bugs.
+When you are going to store teacher resources over the summer, you’ll want to make sure you are not storing those last-minute cases of flu, colds, and miscellaneous stomach bugs.
 In addition, cleaning and sanitizing will prevent pests and mold from taking hold while your materials are packed away.

-For anything that is stuffed or fabric, give them a good wash and dry them thoroughly.
-Anything that can’t be thrown in the washing machine, wipe down with a disinfectant of some kind.
+For anything stuffed or fabric, please give them a good wash and dry them thoroughly.
+Anything that can’t be thrown in the washing machine is wiped down with a disinfectant of some kind.

-3: Use Climate-Controlled Storage for Teacher Resources Over the Summer
+3: Use Climate-Controlled Solutions for Storing Teacher Resources Over the Summer

-If you don’t have access to a climate-controlled area for storing teacher resources over the summer, make sure you find a dry, cool space at home.
+If you don’t have access to a climate-controlled area for storing teacher resources over the summer, make sure you find a cool, dry space at home.
 If you can store your materials in a closet or under your bed, you’ll save a ton of time next year.

 4: Label Everything!